Abd-ELrahmanHamza/OScheduler/README.md

 ### Phase 2

-* Scheduler is edited to include memory allocation capabilities using the **buddy memory allocation system**.
+* Scheduler is modified to include memory allocation capabilities using the **buddy memory allocation system**.
 It should allocate memory space for processes as they enter the system and free it as they leave so that it can be re-used by later processes.
 * The total memory size is 1024 bytes.

 #### Input file edit